GiovanniCS/StardustData/README.md

 Moreover, under directory "Results" is collected all the data used in the method validation (Wilcoxon rank sum statistical test over 100 positional shufllings per dataset).
 Results subdirectories have been cleaned from unnecessary files.

-In order to reproduce violins plot figures you can use the following R code:
+In order to reproduce violins plot figures you can use the following bash and R code:
 ```bash
 # cd into the dataset directory you are interested on
 cd Results/MouseKidney